aweber/rabbitmq-autocluster/README.rst

     docker run -d --dns 127.0.0.1 --dns-search node.rmq.consul \
       -v /home/core/share:/opt/rabbitmq-public-umbrella rabbitmq-autocluster-consul

-Each container has ssh running so you can easily get into the container and muck with RabbitMQ at the OS level.
 The ``rabbitmq-public-umbrella`` directory is available under ``/opt/source`` in the container.

 Development Notes
 ^^^^^^^^^^^^^^^^^
-- You can get a list of IP addresses for nodes with the ``containers`` script in ``/home/core/bin/``.
-- If you intend to do development, once you get your first container up and running you should ssh into it and stop RabbitMQ with ``supervisorctl stop rabbitmq``.
+- If you intend to do development against the containerized cluster, once you get your first container up and running you should use ``docker exec`` to connect into it and stop RabbitMQ with ``supervisorctl stop rabbitmq``.
 Then you'll want to run RabbitMQ out of the ``/opt/source/rabbitmq-public-umbrella/rabbitmq-server`` directory by running ``make run``.
 Then you can do the same in each container you want to work with.
 - When you compile the source in the ``rabbitmq-autocluster-consul`` directory